-3.1 The University consistently performs above benchmark in its recruitment of students from the widening participation categories.
+- 3.1 The University consistently performs above benchmark in its recruitment of students from the widening participation categories.
 It is an active partner of Aimhigher initiatives which complement its long-standing Mission-led commitment to the widening participation agenda.
-The University invests heavily in programmes designed to attract and support the transition and progression of students from diverse backgrounds.

-3.2 The University will build on existing success with outreach activity by moving to a customised approach that is student focussed.
-A review in this area in the period up to and beyond 2006 will help maintain and build on our excellent track record in attracting students from under represented sections of the population.
-In the first instance there will be a need to counter negative perceptions of higher education generated by the public debate over tuition fees.
-Longer term there will be an increasing need to customise the advice and support offered to potential students and their families through the decision making process.
+The University invests heavily in programmes designed to attract and support the transition and progression of students from diverse backgrounds. - 3.2 The University will build on existing success with outreach activity by moving to a customised approach that is student focussed.
+Regular review of this area helps maintain and build on our excellent track record in attracting students from under represented sections of the population.
+There is a need to counter negative perceptions of higher education generated by the public debate over tuition fees.
+There is an increasing need to customise financial advice and support offered to potential students and their families to inform the decision making process.